By SeanPublished On: November 26, 2017Last Updated: October 27, 2022

-Fermentation is a key aspect of winemaking, with bacteria in the form of yeast added to the grape ‘juice’ (or grape ‘must’, if you’re in the business).
+Fermentation is a key aspect of winemaking, with wine yeast added to the grape ‘juice’ (or grape ‘must’, if you’re in the business).
 The sugar in the juice is converted by yeast to form ethanol, an alcohol.
 Some methanol is also produced during the fermentation process, albeit in tiny amounts.

 If you think it is remarkable that wine (under the right conditions) can be stored relatively unchanged in a bottle for decades, you can thank the additives that are added before, during and after the fermentation process.